The 9/11 Memorial and Museum is a tribute to the lives lost on September 11, 2001, and on February 26, 1993 (World Trade Center bombing).

 Two weeks in advance, a limited number of tickets for these Tuesday evenings are available for online booking.

-Even at the 9/11 Museum’s ticketing office, these ‘free tickets’ are limited in number and distributed on a first come-first served basis.
+However, these free entry tickets are limited and distributed on a first come-first served basis.

-There is a limit of 4 tickets per person.
+There is a limit of four free tickets per person.

 Buy one discount Pass and save up to 40% on ticket costs during your New York holiday.
 Buy New York Explorer Pass